FernandoLCarvalho/Buzzvel-Required-UI/README.md

         My approach is to create the Home Page in the page.tsx inside /src/app.

-        The Home Page is divided into several componentes that can be found inside /src/app/components.
+        The Home Page is divided into several components that can be found inside /src/app/components.
 They are all imported inside /src/app/page.tsx;

         There is a component that involves all the pages that will be rendered in this project, which is /src/app/layout.tsx.
 It serves, as its names already says, to create and control the layout of everything that will be rendered in this app.